sourceallies/glue-biscuit/README.md

 ### Support "point in time" queries via Partitioning

 Many times, users have the need to query data as it existed historically.
-In traditional data warehoused, this was often implemetned as "effectve" and "term" dates.
+In traditional data warehouses, this was often implemented as "effective" and "term" dates.
 These dates were added to `where` clauses in order to restrict the rows returned to only those effective at the desired time.
 When loading data, existing records are "termed" and records with the current state are inserted with new effective dates.

 Within a data lake that is backed by files in S3, this architecture creates two problems:
 During a load process, we cannot simply update individual records in S3, instead, entire files must be re-written.
-Since AWS Glue and other technologies that read from the data lake do not support indexes in the traditional sense, they cannot effectivly filter out records that are not current without scanning all the data in the lake.
+Since AWS Glue and other technologies that read from the data lake do not support indexes in the traditional sense, they cannot effectively filter out records that are not current without scanning all the data in the lake.

 Rather than using effective and term dates, we can instead decide on a "granularity" and then create a partition for each value of that granularity.
 For example, if we need to query data by month, we would create a partition for each month and load an entire copy of the data into this partition.
-This creates a copy of the entire dataset every month, but since Parquet files are highly space-efficent and S3 storage is very cheap this is not a concern.
+This creates a copy of the entire dataset every month, but since Parquet files are highly space-efficient and S3 storage is very cheap this is not a concern.
-When users want to run a point in time query, they simply specify the partion for the month of conern.
+When users want to run a point in time query, they simply specify the partition for the month of concern.

 The general strategy for loading data is as follows:
-1. Union the incomming data, the data for the previous partition, and the current partition.
+1. Union the incoming data, the data for the previous partition, and the current partition.
 1. For each unique key, retain the most recent record
 1. Drop any records that have delete markers
 1. Write back out the current partition
 1. Purge any old files from the current partition (prior to the job start).

-If the definition of "current" is not based on injestion time, but rather some sort of business date (ex. order date, activation date, etc) then the above process is more complicated.
+If the definition of "current" is not based on ingestion time, but rather some sort of business date (ex. order date, activation date, etc) then the above process is more complicated.
 1. As incoming data is processed, the earliest affected partition needs to be identified.
-1. The incomind data that is effective during that window can be merged into that partition and the partition is rebuilt.
+1. The incoming data that is effective during that window can be merged into that partition and the partition is rebuilt.
 1. The data then needs to be "rolled forward" into the next partition.
-1. This process is repeated for each partition until the current partion is reached.
+1. This process is repeated for each partition until the current partition is reached.

-### Data modeling as a denormilized table of many columns
+### Data modeling as a denormalized table of many columns

 A common use for AWS Glue is to process data within a Data Lake environment.